Cailibur/Falling-Everything-Simulator/README.md

   <img height="300" src="res/pics/top.png">
 </p>

-To run this project, you need JDK and an IDE locally.

-Please download the files and compile.
+Please choose the latest release and download it.

 As this is my first github project, if you have any questions, please ask me!